 I spent two weeks in Namibia and I saw and experienced so many wonderful things during that time.
 While I wish I could have spent longer there, I came back richer in memories and inspired by this vast, beautiful land.
 Therefore, I think that if you have at least two weeks, you will have a great time in Namibia.

-I’ve based this Namibia road trip on the itinerary I used for my own trip, with a few tweaks, based on what I would do differently if I could do it all again.
+I’ve based this Namibia 2-week itinerary on my own Namibia road trip, with a few tweaks – based on what I would do differently if I could do it all again.

 When Is Best To Go To Namibia?